 The course is divided into 12 interactive and practical units that explore:

-- A steady diet of celluloid: Here we look at why films are popular, why films are made, 12 factors that influence what we see and explore the differences between film and television.
+- A Steady Diet of Celluloid: Explore why films are popular, why they’re made, and the 12 key factors that influence what we see.
+This unit also examines the differences between film and television as storytelling mediums.

-- The screenplay: Take a closer look at how a screenplay becomes the blueprint for a film and read some screenplays to gain insight into the words that inspire action.
+- The Screenplay: Take a closer look at how a screenplay serves as the blueprint for a film.
+Read selected screenplays to gain insight into the words that inspire action and shape cinematic vision.

-- The writing process versus the film process: An interesting journey into how words are turned into images and how each process contributes to what we eventually experience on the big screen.
+- The Writing Process vs. the Film Process: Embark on a journey into how words are transformed into images, and how each process contributes to what we ultimately experience on the big screen.

-- Deconstructing film: Examine how films are conceptualised and what inspires films to be made.
+- Deconstructing Film: Examine how films are conceptualized, what inspires them to be made, and the forces—personal, cultural, and commercial—that shape their creation.

-- Genre and genre conventions: Each genre imposes certain conventions on film and the choice of genre sharply determines and limits what’s possible within a story.
+- Genre and Genre Conventions: Each genre imposes specific conventions on a film.
+The choice of genre determines and limits what’s possible within a story, shaping tone, structure, and audience expectations.

-- Theme: It is the glue that holds the story together and resonates throughout the telling of the story.
-It makes writing meaningful.
-It opens up the story’s inner value system and reflects the characters’ desires, conflicts, and actions that gives us a reason why we care about how the story turns out and reveals itself at the end.
+- Theme: Theme is the glue that holds the story together and resonates throughout its telling.
+It gives writing meaning, reveals the story’s inner value system, and reflects the characters’ desires, conflicts, and actions.
+Theme is why we care about how the story unfolds—and what it ultimately reveals.

-- Characters: All memorable and successful films have one thing in common.
+- Characters: All memorable and successful films share one essential trait: unforgettable characters.
 Not genre.
-Not budgets.
+Not budget.
 Not even a good story.
-They all have memorable characters that have become part of our culture.
-Character is the essential foundation of a film.
-It is the heart, soul and nervous system of the story.
-It is through characters that audiences experience emotions, through the characters they are touched deeply.
+Character is the foundation of film—the heart, soul, and nervous system of the narrative.
+Through characters, audiences experience emotion and are deeply moved.

 - Structure: Structure is the most important element in film.
-A good story always has a strong line of dramatic action; it goes somewhere, moves forward, step by step, toward the resolution.
-You will explore the relationship between character and structure and look at composition – the ordering and linking of scenes, transitional values and turning points
+A strong story follows a clear line of dramatic action—it moves forward, step by step, toward resolution.
+This unit explores the relationship between character and structure, and examines composition: the ordering and linking of scenes, transitional values, and turning points.

-- How to read a film: You will explore the language and visual dynamics of film and see how visual imagery offers an emotional journey into film.
+- How to Read a Film: Discover the language and visual dynamics of film.
+Learn how visual imagery offers an emotional journey and how filmmakers use cinematic tools to shape meaning.

-- Visual dynamics of character: You will take a closer look at how filmmakers make use of visual dynamics to take us into the mindscape of characters.
+- Visual Dynamics of Character: Take a closer look at how filmmakers use visual dynamics to reveal the inner world of characters—their psychology, emotional states, and narrative function.